corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/first-flow/code-kotlin.md

         log.info("MFF: MyFirstFlow.call() called")
 ```
 ## call() Method
-As with flows in Corda 4, each flow has a `call()` method.
+Each flow has a `call()` method.
 This is the method which Corda invokes when the flow is invoked.

 When a flow is started via REST, the `requestBody` from the HTTP request is passed into the `call` method as the  `requestBody` parameter, giving the rest of the call method access to the parameters passed in via HTTP.